milahu/xfce4-hardware-monitor-plugin/README.md

 XFCE4 Hardware Monitor Downloads
 ================================

-This branch contains basic Debian archives made by [checkinstall](http://asic-linux.com.mx/~izto/checkinstall/).
+This branch contains Debian archives (<v1.4.6, made by [checkinstall](http://asic-linux.com.mx/~izto/checkinstall/)).

-Please report any problems on the [issue tracker](https://github.com/OmegaPhil/hardware-monitor-applet/issues).
+Please report any problems on the [issue tracker](https://bugzilla.xfce.org/buglist.cgi?component=General&list_id=19900&product=Xfce4-hardware-monitor-plugin).

 To download a file, click on the filename, then click View Raw. **DO NOT** right click on a link, as this will save the web page, not the file.